nicholicaron/nicholicaron/README.md

   + He/him
 - Tabs or Spaces?
   + Idrc, tabs I guess?
+- Occupation:
+  + Currently a SysAdmin moonlighting as a member of the Arch Linux/Rust evangelism strike force
 - Editor?
   + Spacemacs/NeoVim.
 - 📫 How to reach me: